 ASU Fleischer Scholars Program

 Fleischer Scholars is an immersive pre-college business program for rising juniors and seniors who plan to graduate from an Arizona high school.
-Students who attend will discover career paths in business, receive a free laptop and an opportunity to complete a free college course, develop an entrepreneurial mindset, and practice communication skills.
+Students who attend will discover career paths in business, receive an opportunity to complete a free college course, develop an entrepreneurial mindset, and practice communication skills.

 You’ll also engage with community business leaders, and network with students, faculty, staff, and alumni from the W. P. Carey School of Business at Arizona State University.
 Ready to get started?
 Apply now!